 These have shaped edges that require a certain sequence of actions to fit them together, but once they are in place they can’t move apart.

 A plastic block that is used to protect floor planks as they are hammered together.
-Rather than hammering the edge of the plank directly you hammer the block, so you can’t damage the plank with the hammer.
+Rather than hammering the edge of the plank directly, you hammer the block, so you can’t damage the plank with the hammer.

-A handy tool used to drive glued planks tightly together at the tongue and groove joints.
-This tool is especially helpful at the wall when driving the end tongues and grooves together where it is not possible to use a tapping block.
+A handy tool used to drive glued planks tightly together at the tongue-and-groove joints.
+This tool is especially helpful at the wall when driving the end tongues and grooves together, where it is not possible to use a tapping block.

 Wedges and spacers

-Use these to maintain the expansion gap around the perimeter of your room when laying laminate and real wood flooring.
+Use these to maintain the expansion gap around the perimeter of your room when laying laminate and solid wood flooring.
 Also useful for creating a straight edge against a wobbly wall to give your floor a good start.

-This is used to glue tongue and groove boards together and to fix beading or skirting in place above the edge of the floor.
+This is used to glue tongue-and-groove boards together and to fix beading or skirting in place above the edge of the floor.

 Radiator pipe roses

-These ring-doughnut shaped pieces of wood or plastic are used to cover the expansion gaps left around radiator pipes.
+These ring-doughnut-shaped pieces of wood or plastic are used to cover the expansion gaps left around radiator pipes.

 Wood floor plank features

-The edges of some laminate turn downwards to create a more realistic boarded appearance.
+The edges of some laminate flooring turn downwards to create a more realistic boarded appearance.
 It also helps to avoid damage caused by moisture-induced swelling at the edges of laminate boards.

-The core of the laminate is increased or reduced to correspond with where the image shows a feature such as a knot or strong grain in a wooden plank.
+The core of the laminate is increased or reduced to correspond with where the image shows a feature, such as a knot or strong grain in a wooden plank.

-You can therefore feel as well as see where the grain would create the texture in a real wood plank.
+You can therefore feel, as well as see, where the grain would create the texture in a real wood plank.